 Christianity continued to grow in Egypt gradually, and baptized monasteries were built all over Egypt.
-Most of the temples and monuments turned into a peaceful enclave of narrow, winding lanes included Christian and Jewish landmarks with churches and monasteries.
+Coptic Sites includes most of the temples and monuments turned into a peaceful enclave of narrow, winding lanes included Christian and Jewish landmarks with churches and monasteries.

 The most famous landmark among the Christian sites is the seventh-century Hanging Church.
 Once a Roman gatehouse, the decorated gate passes through a mosaic-lined courtyard before climbing a set of 29 steps to the church.

 The flickering candles set before icons along the walls of the church symbolize that it is still an active place of worship.